-Your agent is entitled to be reimbursed for reasonable expenses incurred on your behalf.
-If you also wish your agent(s) to be compensated from your assets for services rendered on your behalf, initial the statement below.
+Your agent is entitled to be reimbursed from your assets for reasonable expenses incurred on your behalf.
+If you ALSO wish your agent(s) to be compensated from your assets for services rendered on your behalf, initial the statement below.
+If you wish to define "reasonable compensation," you may do so above, under "Modifications."

-My agent(s) shall be entitled to reasonable compensation for services rendered.
+() My agent(s) shall be entitled to reasonable compensation for services rendered.

 ACCEPTANCE BY THIRD PARTIES: I agree to indemnify the third party for any claims that may arise against the third party because of reliance on this Power of Attorney.
-I understand that my revocation of this Power of Attorney is not effective as to a third party until the third party has actual notice or knowledge of the revocation.
+I understand that any termination of this Power of Attorney, whether the result of my revocation of the Power of Attorney or otherwise, is not effective as to a third party until the third party has actual notice or knowledge of the termination.

-TERMINATION: This Power of Attorney continues until I revoke it or it is terminated by my death.

-The manner in which you may revoke your Power of Attorney is described at section 5-1511 of the General Obligations Law.
+TERMINATION This Power of Attorney continues until I revoke it or it is terminated by my death or other event described in section 5-1511 of the General Obligations Law.